RM Batch Files |

 Notes: The System gain is calculated from: System Gain = Tx Power (dBm) – Tx Line Loss (dB) + Tx Ant Gain (dBi) + Rx Ant Gain (dBi) – Rx Line Loss (dB) – Rx Threshold (dBm)

-Where Tx and Rx refer to Transmit and Receive data.
+Where Tx and Rx refer to Transmit and Receive data respectively.

 Elevation ASL: Fixed unit elevation Above Sea Level – however if the elevation value entered is below map ground elevation this will be substituted from the interpolated SRTM data.
 Thus entering 0 metres will cause the map elevation to be used.